bymbcom/bymb-documentation/Knowledge_Center/Knowledge_Center_Status_Dashboard.md

 *This dashboard is updated as new documents are completed*

 ## Summary of Changes Since Last Update (April 26, 2025):
-- Updated "Smart Solutions" documentation count from 2 to 4 completed documents
-- Corrected Company Information count from 6 to 5 documents to match actual files
+- Added 2 new Analytics & Business Intelligence documents:
+  - Custom Analytics Solutions v1.0
+  - Power BI Implementation v1.0
-- Updated "Total Progress" from 40/85 to 41/85 (48%)
+- Updated "Total Progress" from 41/85 to 43/85 (51%)
-- Decreased "Pending" from 45 to 44
+- Decreased "Pending" from 44 to 42
-- Updated Services completion from 13% to 27%
+- Updated Services completion from 27% to 40% (6/15 documents completed)
-- Revised Next Steps section to focus on Analytics & BI documentation
+- Updated Next Steps section to focus on completing remaining Analytics & BI documentation and starting Networking & Digital Transformation documentation